core-wg/comi/draft-ietf-core-comi.md

 invocation of "ACTION" and "RPC" resources.
 Refer to {{rpc}} for details on "ACTION" and "RPC" resources.

-A request to create a data node resource is sent with a confirmable CoAP POST message.
+A request to create a data node resource is sent with a CoAP POST message.
-The URI specifies the data node to be instantiated at the exception of list intances.
+The URI specifies the data node to be instantiated at the exception of list instances.
 In this case, for compactness, the URI specifies the list for which an instance is created.

 ~~~~
 FORMAT:
   POST /c/<instance identifier>
-  (Content-Format :application/yang-value+cbor)
+  (Content-Format :application/yang-data+cbor)
-  data-node-value
+  CBOR map of SID, instance-value

   2.01 Created
 ~~~~